 First, you need to have a decent heat gun that is at least capable of doing 300 celsius.
 Most of the decent heat guns can do much more than that.
 So having a proper heat gun is the first step.
 After that, it is a perfect thing to use a temperature guide.
 The temperature guide will help you not to burn things down and actually destroy the pipe.
-However, I am not sure if the copper pipe can be destroyed with a heat gun.
+However, I am not sure if you can destroy the copper pipe with a heat gun.
 Maybe it can if you have a mighty heat gun.

 You will also need a lead-free solder.
 Lead-free solder is used because it is always good to be on the safe side and use lead-free solder.
 If you use any other type of solder, wear a mask.
 Your health is way more important than some pipes.
 Also, you will need to get flux paste, some wet cloth, and some dry cloth to clean sweat from your head.
 Just kidding, but if you are the first time doing copper pipe soldering, then there may be some sweat on your forehead.

 The most important thing is to place a copper pipe on something that will not burn.
-The heat mat is what professionals use, but bricks, stones, or anything that can’t be burnt is good enough.
+The heat mat is what professionals use, but bricks, stones, or anything you can’t burn is good enough.

 Step By Step Copper Pipe Soldering

 After you wiped everything from the pipes and fitting, use the flux.
 Place it at the end of the pipe.
 Make sure all around the pipe is flux.
 Also, add some flux inside the fitting.
 Flux will make sure that the pipe will easily get inside the fitting.
 Place both pipes in the joint.
-You need to be sure that pipes are pushed all the way in.
+It would help if you were sure that pipes are pushed all the way in.
 And that’s about it.
-The excess flux that is on pipe and fitting needs to be removed.
+The excess flux that is on the pipe and fitting needs to be removed.
 You can use paper or cloth to remove excess flux.

 When the pipe is cold, you should clean it.
-Make it shiny; you can use various cloths to do that.
-In the end, carefully inspect the joints and make sure that you can see solder all around it.
+Make it shiny; you can use various clothes to do that.
+In the end, carefully inspect the joints and make sure that you can see solder all around them.
 That’s a great sign that joints are well connected and soldered.